-No. However, in 2008 Ms. Powell assisted her then client James A. Brown in filing complaints against Ms. Ruemmler, arising out of the same set of facts and circumstances, with this Office and with the Virginia Bar.
-At that time, Mr. Brown, again assisted by Ms. Powell, filed similar complaints against attorney Andrew Weissmann with the Departmental Disciplinary Committee for the First Department of New York, and against attorney Matthew Friedrich with the Texas Office of Chief Disciplinary Counsel.
+In addition, in 2008 Ms. Powell assisted her then client James A. Brown in filing a complaint against Mr. Weissmann with this Committee.
+At that time, Mr. Brown, again assisted by Ms. Powell, filed similar complaints, arising out of the same set of facts and circumstances, against attorney Kathryn Ruemmler with the District of Columbia and Virginia Bars, and against attorney Matthew Friedrich with the Texas Office of Chief Disciplinary Counsel.

-In addition, Ms. Powell requested on Mr. Brown's behalf that the Department of Justice, Office of Professional Responsibility, conduct an investigation into the conduct of Mr. Friedrich, and that the Office of Public Integrity investigate Ms. Ruemmler's conduct when she was named Assistant White House Counsel.
+Ms. Powell also requested on Mr. Brown's behalf that the Department of Justice, Office of Professional Responsibility, conduct an investigation into the conduct of Mr. Friedrich, and that the Office of Public Integrity investigate Ms. Ruemmler's conduct when she was named Assistant White House Counsel.

-All aspects of the case involving Mr. Brown (and all of his co-defendants in the underlying case described in Section E) have now been concluded, and far more information is available than was available in 2008.
+New information, including exculpatory information that was suppressed by the prosecutors, has come to light since 2008.
+Moreover, all aspects of the case involving Mr. Brown (and all of his co-defendants in the underlying case described in Section D) have been concluded as of April 2012, and far more information is available than was available in 2008.